fleutot/hex/readme.txt

 - run with "./average_shortest_path

 Hex game:
-- build with "make hex"
+- build with "make hexjakt"
-- run with "./hex n", with n the board size.
+- run with "./hexjakt n", with n the board size.